Dueting Divas! Christina Aguilera and Demi Lovato Sing 'Fall in Line' at Billboard Music Awards

 Both singers — Aguilera, 37, and Lovato, 25 — sounded incredible on the track, their powerhouse vocals making the twosome tune soar.

-Aguilera appeared on the stage first, donning a leather trench coat and flanked by marching military figures clad in matching black uniforms.
+Aguilera appeared on the stage first, donning a Gareth Pugh leather trench coat and flanked by marching military figures clad in matching black uniforms.
 The menacing men grab Xtina just as the “Sorry Not Sorry” singer picks up the vocal slack, before the pair begin trading soulful vocal arias.

 The song, the latest single off of Aguilera’s upcoming album Liberation, is an inspiring anthem of self-empowerment built for the #TimesUp era — with lyrics that, like Aguilera’s “Fighter” and “Can’t Hold Us Down,” and Lovato’s “Confident” and “Sorry Not Sorry,” remind women to find their inner strength and stand up for themselves.